-And then they copy the ebook files from a computer in a library onto their tablets with a usb to micro-usb cable, the same cable used in charging cell phones.
+And then they copy the ebook files from a computer in a library onto their tablets with a USB to micro-USB cable, the same cable used in charging cell phones.
 This is called sideloading, and we have described it earlier.

-The display in Moon Reader can be made to be beautiful.
-But you will need to do some work in Moon Reader to get great pages.
+The display in Moon Plus can be made to be beautiful.
+But you will need to do some work in Moon Plus to get great pages.
 The default is not perfect.
-To get to the appearance we like, that is, with indented paragraphs and no lines between paragraphs, you will need to go into the Control Bar on the top right, then Visual Options, the Miscellaneous at the bottom, then see the Typesetting Options, and click on INDENT FIRST LINE OF PARAGRAPH, AND another option, TRIM BLANK LINES AND SPACES.
+To get to the appearance we like, that is, with indented paragraphs and no lines between paragraphs, you will need to go into the

+Control Bar on the top right, then Visual Options, the Miscellaneous at the bottom, then see the Typesetting Options, and click on INDENT FIRST LINE OF PARAGRAPH, AND another option, TRIM BLANK LINES AND SPACES.

-How does the export of notes work in an ereader app such as Moon Readers?
+How does the export of notes work in an ereader app such as Moon Reader

-You can export your notes to an email program from the page you are reading by clicking on the MORE OPERATIONS, then the BOOKMARK icon, and click on SHARING to select from a variety of methods of sharing.
+You can export your notes to a email program from the page you are reading by clicking on the bookmark icon, and click on SHARING to select from a variety of methods of sharing.

-Other apps such as FBReader work perfectly well, but the appearance of their pages can't be customized as fully as what Moon Reader offers.
+Other apps such as FBReader work perfectly well, but the appearance of their pages can't be customized as fully as what Moon Reader Plus offers.